 Then go to the “Auto Scaling Groups” section of the EC2 Console and

 docassembleAsg.
 Connect it

 Use a fixed number of instances without scaling policies that respond

 to CloudWatch alarms.
-Set the number of instances to 3.
-Once the
+Set the desired number of instances to 3.

-Auto Scaling Group is saved, AWS should start running three EC2
+Once the Auto Scaling Group is saved, AWS should start running

-instances.
-Since you chose an ECS-optimized AMI, the instances
+three EC2 instances.
+Since you chose an ECS-optimized AMI, the